← Back to ResourcesBreed Selection Guide

-English Bulldogs and French Bulldogs share medieval ancestry, the same heat sensitivity, and the same need for Calgary climate management.
-They are both brachycephalic, both apartment-friendly, both expensive over a lifetime.
-But the daily reality is different.
-The English Bulldog is the dignified couch potato in a 50 lb body, content with two short walks and a long nap, but loaded with health issues and shorter-lived.
-The French Bulldog is the smaller, more playful version, longer-lived, cheaper to feed and house, but carrying its own spinal disc time bomb.
-Pick the wrong one and you mismatch your lifestyle and your budget.
-Pick the right one and either breed becomes one of the most loyal companions you can adopt.
-This guide is the side-by-side that helps you decide.
+English Bulldogs and French Bulldogs share medieval ancestry and the same Calgary climate problem: both are brachycephalic, both overheat fast, both are expensive over a lifetime.
+The daily reality is different though.
+The English Bulldog is the calm 50 lb couch companion, lower energy, but loaded with health issues and shorter-lived.
+The Frenchie is the smaller, more playful version, longer-lived, cheaper to feed and house, but carrying real IVDD spinal-disc risk.
+Pick the right one and either breed becomes a loyal apartment companion that handles a Calgary neighbourhood walk and a long nap with equal commitment.
+The comparison table below is the centre of this guide.

 The Side-by-Side Comparison